gaurangbhatt19/CLI_apithreads/README.md

 ## Enironment variables

 `${id}`: this is a unique id generator for any data in json or xml api body.
-Write ${id}in your json/xml that value would be  replaced by unique id in API request
+Write ${id} in your json/xml that value would be  replaced by unique id in API request

 ```javascript
 {